skip to content

 MPhil student in Veterinary Science

 Before joining the BOAS research team, Eileen obtained an undergraduate degree in Biology at Amherst College.
 For her MPhil project she was investigating how the characteristic skull dimensions of canine brachycephalic breeds contribute to the development of the BOAS, and how they relate to the genetics underlying the condition.
-Next year, she hopes to pursue a degree in veterinary medicine.
 In her spare time she enjoys talking to her family in Venezuela and the United States, as well as meeting new people and animals from all over the world.